Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

 \section{Introduction}

-The aim of the present paper is to investigate linear sampling algorithms and cubature formulas on sparse grids based on a B-spline quasi-interpolation, and their optimality for functions on the unit $d$-cube ${\II}^d:= [0,1]^d$, having an anisotropic smoothness.
-The error of sampling recovery is measured in the norm of the space $L_q(\IId)$-norm or the (generalized) energy norm of the isotropic Sobolev space $W^\gamma_q(\IId)$ for $0 < q \le \infty$ and $\gamma > 0$.
-For convenience, we use somewhere the notation $W^0_q(\IId):= L_q(\IId)$.
+The aim of the present paper is to construct linear sampling algorithms and cubature formulas on sparse grids based on a B-spline quasi-interpolation, and study their optimality in the sense of asymptotic order for functions on the unit $d$-cube ${\II}^d:= [0,1]^d$, having an anisotropic smoothness.
+The error of sampling recovery is measured in the norm of the space $L_q(\IId)$-norm or the energy norm of the isotropic Sobolev space $W^\gamma_q(\IId)$ for $1 < q < \infty$ and $\gamma > 0$.
+For convenience, we use somewhere the convention $W^0_q(\IId):= L_q(\IId)$.